leo1200/jf1uids/README.md

 ## Reproducing the results from the paper

-All the results from the paper can easily be reproduces via the notebooks provided
+All the results from the paper can easily be reproduced via the notebooks provided(which are currently still a bit messy)

 - figure 1 -> paper_numerics.ipynb
 - figure 2 -> paper_gradients.ipynb